Reading: Practical Part 13. Practical Assessment: Build a Production SDD Pipeline

 • a recovered requirement with provenance;

-• a controllably defective specification, fixed;
+• a corrected controllably defective specification;

-• constitution.md with immutable and mutable rules;
+• a constitution.md with immutable and mutable rules;

 • at least one counterexample and one duel record;

-• judgment.md or a precedent record;
+• a judgment.md or a precedent record;

-• budget and anti-Goodhart controls;
+• a budget and anti-Goodhart control;

 • a readiness gate and a list of blockers;

-• a diagnostic antipattern checklist.
+• a diagnostic checklist of antipatterns.

-Final Case
+Final case

 • AgentClinic-production received an alert from Grafana or PagerDuty;

-Package Structure
+Package structure

 Create a directory: